-In addition to the two main underwriting risks of SCOR P&C reinsurance as listed above, other factors could have an adverse impact, such as systemic crisis, cyclicality of the business and concentration risks related to its broker business.
+In addition to the two main underwriting risks of SCOR P&C reinsurance as listed above, other factors could have an adverse impact, such as systemic crises, cyclicality of the business and concentration risks related to its broker business.

-Systemic Crisis
+Systemic Crises

 Historically, reinsurers have experienced significant fluctuations in operating income due to volatile and unpredictable developments, many of which are beyond the control of the reinsurer including general economic conditions, levels of capacity offered by the market, and the level of competition with regards to pricing.
-In particular, some of SCOR's lines of business which are directly linked to financial activities are more exposed to global economic recessions (e.g. systemic crisis post Lehman Brothers): for example, specialty lines such as Credit and Surety or liability risk such as Errors & Omissions and Directors & Officers Liability.
+In particular, some of SCOR's lines of business which are directly linked to financial activities are more exposed to global economic recessions (e.g. the Global Financial Crisis): for example, specialty lines such as Credit and Surety or liability risk such as Errors & Omissions and Directors & Officers Liability.